daniel-furman/daniel-furman.github.io/content/posts/normalize-negative-results-in-science.md

 [Link](https://daniel-furman.github.io//research-outputs/Deep_RL_Final_Project.pdf) to tge write up.

+### Intro
+A team of two colleagues and myself spent a month implementing a final project for our deep RL course at UCB in fall '22.
+We were interested in pursuing research directions in a niche field, with two studies to date.
+These papers suggest that applying deep RL agents to this task (unsupervised hyperspectral band selection) was advantageous; however, here we show that we can get comparable results with random samples across four types of deep RL agents.

 ### Conclusion
 The project aims at exploring different DRL algorithms for hyper-spectral band selection.
 Overall, we find that for this type of task Actor-Critic methods such as Actor-Critic and Soft Actor-Critic outperform traditional Q-Learning